sqrta/NuQes/README.md

 python benchEval.py
 ```

-## Usage QECC Search with FunSearch
+## Usage: QECC Search with FunSearch

 This repository leverages a customized fork of FunSearch, originally developed by Google DeepMind and available [here](https://github.com/google-deepmind/funsearch), to automate the search for effective heuristic functions in Bivariate Bicycle code discovery.